srcclr/build-inspector/README.md

 ```

 In addition, you'll have a file that looks like
-`201523110032412-TotallyLegitApp-evidence.zip` which has all the
+`evidence-TotallyLegitApp-201523110032412.zip` which has all the
-network activity, file system changes, and any new processes.
+network and process activity, file system changes, and any new processes.

 ### Bundler Example

 ```
-cp configs/bundler_inspect.yml .inspect.yml
+cp configs/bundler_template.yml config.yml
 ./inspector https://github.com/jsyeo/harmless-project.git
 ```